ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 | **Pomodoro**: Working in Pomodoros keeps you focused.
 If you can't work with pomodoro, you haven't planned carefully enough.                                                  |                                                                                                                                                          |

 During normal decision making, one can calculate ROI of their actions: think about how much time you'll invest and how much return you'll get back.

-### Time Liabilities

-Caring about the wrong things.

-### Attention

-If you have time, but you do not have attention, time has no practical value.

-It's not that we merely waste time, we regret what we care about.
-Year after year when life is normal.

-### Makie time your ally

-Good habits make time your ally.
-Bad habits make time your enemy. [^1]

-There are activities which add back time and lead to serious compounding:
-- Planning/Careful Thinking - Lead to course correction
-- Self-Care - Is recoverly
-    - Meditation
-- Courage to say "no" to yourself and to others.

 **Role Models**: Elon Musk, Jordan Peterson, Ryan Holiday, Cal Newport